 For De Armas, the role offers a chance to showcase a new side of herself.
 She comes out of Blonde largely blameless.
-In fact, her pathos and anxiety are palpable, in part because of her hyper-expressive eyes.
-De Armas brings out the raw emotion present in the screenplay, an admirable touch that attempts to move the story away from the tabloid aesthetic and more towards a Shakespearean tragedy.
+Her pathos and anxiety are palpable, in part because of her hyper-expressive eyes.
+De Armas brings out the raw emotion present in the screenplay, an admirable touch that attempts to move the story away from the tabloid aesthetic and more toward a Shakespearean tragedy.
 She paves the way for the aspects of the film that do work.
 The score from Nick Cave & Warren Ellis stuns, further enhancing the emotional swings De Armas displays.
 Not to be ignored, Chayse Irvin crafts some stunning compositions with his camera, even as he frames some of the most upsetting sequences.

 None of this information is new, and perhaps that’s the point that Dominick is trying to make.
 Perhaps we are supposed to reflect on the dangers of celebrity and the upsetting life they lead.
-Maybe we are supposed to know, deep down, the American people drove this woman into a life of selling herself to please the world.
+Maybe we are supposed to know that the American people drove this woman into a life of selling herself to please the world.
 These readings are certainly true, but what does Dominick tell us that we do not already know?
 While Dominick was away, America reckoned with these very ideas.
 Those not in power know about these issues and these frustrations.
 Younger generations are ready to fight back against them and have done so at great peril.
-Why are we receiving the lecture as if this is some grand new discovery?
+Why are we receiving the lecture as if this is some grand discovery?

 This feels like a lecture two decades too late.
-Dominick surely does not believe these ideas are new, so why create them?
-The visuals of Marilyn do not provide us some new insight into her life, but instead, they squander a cast ready to deliver.
+Dominick does not believe these ideas are new, so why create them?
+The visuals of Marilyn do not provide us with some further insight into her life, but instead, they squander a cast ready to deliver.
 The screenplay stretches out sequences for hours, despite obvious places that could have been slimmed down or outright cut from the film.
-The controversial sequences of Marilyn speaking to her unborn fetus are downright offensive, especially in a post-Dobbs world.
+The controversial sequences of Marilyn speaking to her unborn fetus are offensive, especially in a post-Dobbs world.
 This glaring pro-life subplot running through the film again undermines some of Marilyn’s power.